AlexanderThaller/hstdb/README.md

 histdb-rs server
 ```

-to stop the server you have to run
+To stop the server you have to run

 ```
 histdb-rs stop